shockscript/spec/src/overview.md

 ShockScript incorporates eXtensible Markup Language (XML) expressions suitable for implementing GUIs, and also includes capabilities for users interested on XML data processing.

-For the Jet Engine, XML expressions create Spot nodes.
+For the Whack Engine, XML expressions create WhackDS nodes by default.

 ## Events